Lolek-Productions/twelve-more/PROMPT.md

 profile-form.jsx: A sample profile editing form using react-hook-form and zod (not fully integrated).
-developer: Developer tools, restricted to users with phone numbers in DEV_PHONE_NUMBERS. layout.jsx: Similar to admin/layout.jsx, with a sidebar for Home, Developer, Organizations, etc. organizations/page.jsx: Lists and manages organizations with OrganizationTable. organizations/[organizationId]/page.jsx: Manages communities within an organization using CommunityTable. organizations/[organizationId]/communities/[communityId]/page.jsx: Manages community members with MembersTable. users/page.js: Lists users with UserTable.
+developer: Developer tools, restricted to users with phone numbers in DEV_PHONE_NUMBERS. layout.jsx: Similar to admin/layout.jsx, with a sidebar for Home, Developer, Organizations, etc. organizations/page.jsx: Lists and manages organizations with CommunityTable. organizations/[organizationId]/page.jsx: Manages communities within an organization using CommunityTable. organizations/[organizationId]/communities/[communityId]/page.jsx: Manages community members with MembersTable. users/page.js: Lists users with UserTable.